PLP-MERN-Stack-Development/mongodb-data-layer-fundamentals-and-advanced-techniques-Hilda-Baraiywo/Assignment.md

 This single command will:
 - Create the `plp_bookstore` database
-- Insert 15 books into the `books` collection
+- Insert 12 books into the `books` collection
-- Execute all CRUD operations (Task 2)
+- Execute all CRUD operations
-- Run advanced queries with projection, sorting, and pagination (Task 3)
+- Run advanced queries with projection, sorting, and pagination
-- Perform aggregation pipelines (Task 4)
+- Perform aggregation pipelines
-- Create indexes and demonstrate performance improvements (Task 5)
+- Create indexes and demonstrate performance improvements
 ---

 ## What Gets Executed